Lmorfin/Lmorfin/README.md

 - I am from the Bay Area :sunny: :cloud:
-- Recent Grad from Cal-State East Bay :school_satchel: :pencil2:
 - Computer Science B.S!
+- I am a Software Engineer with 1 year of experience.
+Specializing in Full-Stack Develpoment but prefer to work in the backend.